yma17/yma17.github.io/_pages/cv.md

 My CV can be downloaded [here](https://yma17.github.io/files/Ma,Yingchen_CV.pdf).

-Inside it you can see all details regarding my publications, research and education, as well as my technical and computational skills.
+Inside it you can see all details regarding my publications, research, education, and skills.